rubybasics/portal/Readme.md

 ----

 * today.turing.io
-  * Portal: Serve the data in an API (integration test)
-  * today-json: probably put the code here
-  * today.turing.io:
-    * pull the code in and generate content
+  * √ hook up to today-json
+    * Turn it into a gem
+    * Point Bundler at the local repo
+  * Get heading and daily fact rendering via the integration test
+    * controller / test / pulling the big pieces out to independent files
+  * today.turing.io onto a different branch
+  * hook today.turing.io up to today-json
+    * Point Bundler at the local repo
+  * Make sure today-json can render it from the api
-    * make sure we can handle API days and pre-existing markdown days
+  * Make sure today-json can render the old markdown
+* Portal gets a real solution for secret env vars (Figaro?)
 * Portal
   * Expose an admin interface for updating the data
   * Don't spend much time on students / cohorts,